-During the 2004 fiscal year, all of the members of the Company's senior management were bound by employment agreements.
-Most of those employment agreements were negotiated and executed prior to the formation of the Compensation Committee in October 2002.
-Employment agreements for certain members of senior management that were entered into during 2004 were approved by the Compensation Committee.
-All of the Company's outstanding employment agreements with executive officers have terms that generally range from three to five years, and set minimum compensation for salary, bonuses and stock option grants.
+During the 2005 fiscal year, all of the members of the Company's senior management were bound by employment agreements.
+Certain employment agreements were negotiated and executed prior to the formation of the Compensation Committee in October 2002.
+Employment agreements for members of senior management that were entered into during 2005 were approved by the Compensation Committee.
+All of the Company's outstanding employment agreements with executive officers have terms that generally range from three to five years (Mr. Wynn's employment agreement is fifteen years), and set minimum compensation for salary, bonuses and stock option grants.
+The amount of time remaining on the terms of these agreements ranges from approximately one and one-half years to four years.
 As part of its strategy to attract and retain high quality executive employees, the Compensation Committee's policy is to pay executives base salaries that are competitive with salaries paid by other gaming, hospitality and development-stage companies, with the Company's salaries being at or near the high end of the range.